 For manure substrate, the tub will take about two or three weeks to fully colonize.
 For hardwood, the colonization rate varies.

-Once you begin to notice hyphae pins or knots, you can case the tub.
-Remove the lid from the bin safely.
+Once you begin to notice hyphae pins or knots you can remove the lid from the bin safely.

 Spray the tub with water every day and open the lid of bin a little bit so that some oxygen can get into the tub.
-Ensure that the bin gets enough light so it grows in the right direction.
+Ensure that the bin gets enough ambient light so the mushrooms grow in the right direction.
 As said earlier, light helps mushrooms to grow in the right direction.

 Once the mushrooms get to a stage that you want them, you can harvest them.
 Most mushroom species are ready to harvest just before the caps flatten out.